Alma Routsong: Personal life

 Alma married Bruce Brodie in 1947 and they had four daughters; Natalie (1949), Joyce (1952), Charlotte (1954), and Louise (1958).
 In 1962, Routsong met Elizabeth Deran at a church event and entered into a romantic relationship with her.
-Brodie and Routsong divorced in 1962.
+Brodie and Routsong divorced in the same year.

 When the pair's relationship became known, Deran was forced to leave her job with the United States Treasury Department.
 Routsong and Deran then moved to Greenwich Village in New York City.

 Routsong struggled with alcoholism in the 1970s as her relationship with Deran came to an end.
 The pair rekindled their friendship in the early 1980s, and Deran motivated Routsong to write more books.

 Routsong developed an interest in spiritualism and enjoyed making astrological charts of the women in her life.
 She also spent time at Kate Millett's Women's Art Colony Farm.

 Later in life, Routsong shared a relationship with artist Julie Weber.